allanbrito90/pokecity/README.md

 #### `http://{YourIP}:8080/pokecity/{city}`

 Where:
-- YourIP: Host IP (usually localhost)
+- YourIP: Host IP (commonly localhost)
 - city: Name of the City

 OR